Shared-Reality-Lab/IMAGE-browser/README.md

   1. Download the ZIP file from the URL above
   2. Extract the ZIP file to a folder on your computer
   3. Follow the "Local Build" installation instructions below

+**Warning**: Installing different versions of the extension (production and test) in a browser at the same time can cause unexpected issues, and the extension may not function properly.
+It is recommended to only have one version of the extension installed at any given time.

 ### Local Build
 To use a locally built version of the extension: